List of Cardcaptor Sakura episodes: Episode list

 Cardcaptor Sakura was initially licensed for the English-language market by Nelvana, which dubbed the series into English and released it under the name Cardcaptors.
 For the US broadcast, the heavily edited episodes were also reordered, with many left out completely.
 Although all 70 episodes (as well as the first film) were dubbed, in the US the series only ran for 39 episodes, changing the original episode order but finishing with the show's actual final episode.
 Potentially controversial material was removed, and the series was refocused to be more action-oriented to try to appeal to male viewers, as they were seen as the largest audience of animation at the time.
 Cardcaptors first aired in the United States on Kids' WB between June 17, 2000 and December 14, 2001.
 In the Kids' WB broadcast, the first episode aired was "Sakura's Rival", the eighth episode of the series, having removed episodes focusing on Sakura and to have the show start with Syaoran Li's arrival.
 In Nelvana's airing of the series in the United Kingdom in 2001 on Nickelodeon and CITV, the skipped episodes were restored, but other edits remained.
 The Cardcaptors dub, including the episodes skipped in the US broadcast, also aired in Australia on Network Ten and Cartoon Network (with an English cover of the first opening theme instead of the American one), in Ireland on RTÉ Network 2, and in Nelvana's native Canada on Teletoon (which also aired the episodes with a French dub on Télétoon).
 Animax created an English dub of the series as well, which it broadcast on its English-language networks in Southeast Asia and South Asia.
 The series was broadcast under its original name in Latin America and Spain.
+The Animax English dub later started streaming in the United States and Canada on Netflix in 2020.